ms/buildtogether.tech/research/index.md

 they use may be missing the point: it may be their environment and colleagues that matter more.
 Unfortunately, researchers haven't yet discovered how to induce happiness, so a randomized controlled trial isn't an option.
 Instead,
-<cite>Graziotin2014</cite> measured <span g="affective_state">affective
+<cite>Graziotin2014</cite> measured emotional state using a questionnaire
-states</span> (the term psychology researchers use to describe emotional state) using a questionnaire developed by psychology researchers.
+developed by psychology researchers.
 They divided up the study participants into a positive group (POS) and a non-positive group (N-POS), then looked at how the groups performed on an analytical task and a creative task.
 They scored performance as a function of how many trials the participant passed and how long it took to solve each trial.
 The result was that the POS group did better at the analytic task, but there was no statistically significant difference on the creative task.

 The topic of personality often comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality